 The Owls went ahead 2-1 in the bottom of the sixth.
-Shane Hoelscher singled, moved to second on Michael Aquino’s bunt and came in on Skyler Ewing’s double.
+Shane Hoelscher singled, moved to second on Michael Aquino’s bunt and came in on Ewing’s double.

 Fox came out to pitch the eighth but was removed after Payton’s double to start the inning.
 Trevor Teykl came out of the bullpen.
 The first batter he faced, Barrera, singled.
-Payton held at third, but scored the trying run two batters later on a C.J.
+Payton held at third, but scored the tying run two batters later on a C.J.
 Hinojosa sacrifice fly.

 Texas coach Augie Garrido turned the ball over to John Curtis in the bottom of the eighth.
 The closer was masterful, getting out all 12 Owls hitters he faced in innings 8 through 11.

-“Curtis mixed his pitches well and he gave us a run for our money,“ Ewing said.
+“Curtis mixed his pitches well, and he gave us a run for our money,“ Ewing said.
 “We didn’t take advantage of the pitches that we could hit, but that’s baseball.”

 Zech Lemond pitched Rice out of jam in the 9th inning and Jon Duplantier took over in the 10th.
 Texas No. 9 hitter Zane Gurwitz doubled to start the top of the 11th for Texas.
 Milner followed with his fourth hit of the game, bringing home Gurwitz.

-“I was looking for a ball middle-in, and I know the first pitch he kind of threw at me was a little inside,” Marlow said “I took it for a ball, and then with a runner on second and no out, I was trying to hit something to the right side or elevate something to the right side.
+“I was looking for a ball middle-in, and I know the first pitch he kind of threw at me was a little inside,” Marlow said “I took it for a ball, and then with a runner on second and no outs, I was trying to hit something to the right side or elevate something to the right side.
 I was just looking for that one pitch.
 I thought he was going to throw a curveball, and he didn’t.
-I got a good piece of him and scored the run.”
+I got a good piece of him and drove in the run.”